SonofPoseidon1982/kivunity/README.md

-This is a very new project simply knocked up to demonstrate a problem I am experiencing in integrating Unity ADS with pygame.
+This project started off as a means of demonstrating a problem I am experiencing in integrating Unity ADS with pygame.
-At the moment I have only got interstitial ads working for the purposes of my own integration.
-It currently works with Kivy but leads to black screen death with Pygame.
-Copy KivUnity.Py into the source folder.
-Follow UnityADS integration instructions,e.g.
+However, I decided to develop it further to explore the potential of implement unity ads in both Kivy and pygame.

+GENERAL GUIDELINES:

-Add Unity-ads.aar to your /libs folder
+1. Add Unity-ads.aar to your /libs folder

-Update your buildozer.spec file to include the following:
+2. Update your buildozer.spec file to include the following:

      android.permissions = INTERNET,ACCESS_NETWORK_STATE

-Un-comment this or place the aar file in a location of your choice
+3. Un-comment this or place the aar file in a location of your choice

         # (list) Android AAR archives to add (currently works only with sdl2_gradle
         # bootstrap)
         android.add_aars = ./libs/*.aar

-Don't forget to include jnius in your list of requirements
+4. Don't forget to include jnius in your list of buildozer requirements

-Add the following acitivites to your Android manifest file:
+5. Add the following acitivites to your Android manifest file:

         <activity
             android:name="com.unity3d.services.ads.adunit.AdUnitActivity"